Cervical Spine (C-spine) Surgery

 Which surgical procedures does Gelenk-Klinik offer?

-There are different surgical procedures depending on the cause for cervical spine pain.
+There are different surgical procedures depending on the cause of cervical spine pain.

 Nucleoplasty is an endoscopic procedure used to treat a not fully herniated disc.
 If the fibrous ring around the nucleus is bulging outwards and compresses the spinal cord nerves, nucleoplasty can treat this disc protrusion without open surgery.
 With this procedure, a high-frequency probe is inserted into the affected disc.
 Using an electric probe inserted under constant x-ray monitoring, the surgeon shrinks the nucleus to such an extent that it no longer presses against the spinal cord nerve.
 With over 80% satisfied and pain-free patients, this procedure has an excellent success rate.

 Progressive wear of the spine often reduces the space between vertebrae.
 The space between the vertebrae narrows.
-The spine becomes unstable and the vertebrae shift forward, backwards, or to the side.
-If all conservative treatment options have been exhausted and even minimally-invasive procedures are no longer promising, fusing the painful area of the spine is a last resort.
-A combination of screws and small connecting rods immobilise the affected area of the spine.
-With today’s techniques this can typically be done as a minimally-invasive procedure through small skin incisions.
-However, this spondylodesis typically does not completely eliminate symptoms, but rather improves pain in the cervical spine.
+The spine becomes unstable and the vertebrae shift forward, backward, or to the side.
+If all conservative treatment options have been exhausted and even minimally-invasive procedures are no longer promising, fusing the painful area of the spine is the last resort.
+A combination of screws and small connecting rods immobilises the affected area of the spine.
+With today’s techniques, this can typically be done as a minimally-invasive procedure through small skin incisions.
+However, this spondylodesis typically does not completely eliminate symptoms but rather improves pain in the cervical spine.

 Which type of physician performs cervical spine surgery?